20+ OpenClaw Use Cases: Real Examples That Actually Work (2026)

 );

-Every morning at 7 AM, a second cron job checks your calendar for today's meetings, researches each external attendee via the CRM and email history, and delivers a briefing to a dedicated Telegram topic: who they are, when you last spoke, what you discussed, and any open follow-up items.
+At 7 AM, a second cron job checks today's calendar, researches each external attendee via the CRM and email history, and delivers a briefing to a dedicated Telegram topic: who they are, when you last spoke, what you discussed, and open follow-ups.

 Skills needed: gog CLI (Gmail + Google Calendar), SQLite database, Telegram topic.